monsieurluge/typing-test/README.md

 The idea and the design comes from the wonderful "[Monkey Type](https://github.com/Miodec/monkeytype)" open source project by @miodec.
 But as I found this project too heavy and filled with features that I don't need I decided to reduce it to the lightest version possible.

+## Goal & Constraints

+ - "ready to go" application, no compilation needed
+ - lightweight code, no external library required

 ## Features

 - elegant and minimalistic design